 Brolga Dance Academy

-In the heart of Redfern you’ll find this cultural dance studio that specialise in Aboriginal contemporary and traditional classes.
-They are a 100% owned and operated Aboriginal business, using Aboriginal dance teachers and delivering an authentic culturally safe and professional service.
+In the heart of Redfern this cultural dance studio specialises in Aboriginal contemporary and traditional classes.
+The academy is a 100% owned and operated Aboriginal business provding an authentic, culturally safe and professional service.

 There’s a great variety of classes on offer for all ages.
 You can book Brolga Dance Academy classes online.

 Burrundi means black in Wiradjuri Language, and this Aboriginal-owned multidisciplinary arts organisation runs Dance Central in Surry Hills.
 Dance classes include hip hop, contemporary, heels, dancehall and afro fusion.
 Book a class here.